malike/malike.github.io/_posts/2018-10-11-K8s-101-And-Istio-Service-Mesh.md

 ### 1. Kubernetes [[K8S](https://medium.com/@rothgar/why-kubernetes-is-abbreviated-k8s-905289405a3c)]

-The [Processes](https://12factor.net/processes) factor of [12 factors](https://12factor.net/) which means having stateless services, that can be easily scaled by deploying multiple instances of the same service is what defines microservices.
-But deploying/managing multiple different services with the option to deploy multiple instances of some of them to scale them can be a challenge if it's not organized properly.
-Coupled with having required features like load balancing,monitoring/health checks,replication, auto scaling and being able to roll updates with little overhead.
+The [Processes](https://12factor.net/processes) factor of [12 factors](https://12factor.net/) which means having stateless services, that can be easily scaled by deploying multiple instances of the same service.
+Deploying and management multiple instances of these stateless services can be a challenge if not organized properly.
+Coupled with having required features like load balancing, monitoring/health checks, replication, auto scaling and being able to roll updates with little overhead.

 This is where Kubernetes comes in.
 Kubernetes _is an open-source system for automating deployment, scaling, and management of containerized applications_